 2. Combine.
 Stir in the melted butter and sour cream.
 Once smooth, add the baking soda and salt.
 Next, stir in the sugar, beaten egg, and vanilla extract.
 Mix in the flour just until no clumps remain.

 3. Bake.
-Pour the batter into a greased loaf pan, and place it in the oven until it is fluffy and golden and a toothpick can be inserted into the center and comes out clean.
+Pour the batter into a greased loaf pan, and place it in the oven until it is fluffy and golden and a toothpick can be inserted into the center and come out clean.

 We earn a commission if you make a purchase, at no additional cost to you.